 This vibrant neighbourhood offers an array of amenities, including excellent schools, shopping centres, sports facilities and historical landmarks.

 Families looking for quality education can find several reputable schools in Quedgeley.
 These schools include Meadowside Primary School, Fieldcourt Infant/Junior School, Beechwood Green School, and Severn Vale School.

 The Orchard Centre at Olympus Park is a go-to destination for those who love food and coffee.
-This centre boasts a range of independent shops, such as The Orchard Deli, Chewy’s Hair and Beauty, and The Roastery Coffee House.
+This centre boasts a range of independent shops, such as Janes Pantry, Chewy’s Hair and Beauty, and The Roastery Coffee House.
 Just a little further into Quedgeley you’ll find Lous Barbershop, where you could bump into members of the Robinson David team!

 Additionally, Quedgeley District Centre is home to many High Street brands, including Boots, Matalan, Home Bargains, and B&M. For those who need to grab essentials, Quedgeley boasts a selection of supermarkets, including a large Tesco store, an Aldi, a Lidl, and an ASDA.